Teacher For Inclusion

 6. Resolution

-6-Panel StoryBoard
+6-Panel Storyboard

 Students can get a little creative and create a six-panel storyboard where they illustrate and write about a scene.
 They can also do an extension of a paragraph or the book.